 Where?
 First floor, room 700 of the Denon wing in the Louvre

 When?
 1830 What do you see?
 This painting represents what a revolution feels like for the people involved.
-The woman in the center, referred to as Liberty, is holding the French flag.
-She is standing on top of a barricade, which you can recognize by the pieces of wood and the cobblestones in the foreground.
+The woman in the center, referred to as Liberty, is holding the French tricolor.
+She stands on top of a barricade, which you can recognize by the pieces of wood and the cobblestones in the foreground.
 Liberty represents the struggle of the common people for freedom, but at the same time, she shows the energy and excitement that was part of a revolution.
 In her left hand, she holds an infantry musket.
-This is a rifle with a bayonet fixed to it, in case she would want to spear the enemies from close range.
+This is a rifle with a bayonet fixed to it, in case she needed to spear an enemy from close range.
 Liberty is depicted in a victorious pose, and she is showing her breasts to the people.
 Liberty is surrounded by a mix of people from the French society.
 On her right is a child brandishing a pair of guns.
-At her feet is a day laborer from the countryside wearing a blue jacket (notice the red, white, and blue pattern in his clothes).
-The man to Liberty’s left with the black jacket and the top hat is someone representing the middle-class people (some say it is Delacroix himself, but there is serious doubt about this claim).
+At her feet is a day laborer from the countryside wearing a blue jacket (notice the red, white, and blue pattern in his clothes, resembling the French flag).
+The man to Liberty’s left, with the black jacket and the top hat, is represents the middle-class people (some say it is Delacroix himself, but there is serious doubt about this claim).
 The man in white on the left is a factory worker holding a saber.
 There is a sharp contrast between the victorious people fighting for the freedom of France and the dead people in the foreground.
 In the bottom right, you can see a dead soldier and a guardsman.
 In the background, you can see the smoke of the cannons.
-In the top right, you can see the city of Paris in the background with the two iconic towers of the Notre Dame.
-Finally, in the two spars of wood on the right, you can see the signature of the painter, reading “Eug.
+In the top right background, the city of Paris is visible with the two iconic towers of the Notre Dame.
+Finally, the two spars of wood on the right show the signature of the painter, reading “Eug.
 Delacroix 1830.”
-Backstory: This painting commemorates the July Revolution of 1830 in France.
-During this revolution, King Charles X of France was brought down.
-Delacroix wrote in a letter to his brother that if he could not fight for his country, he could at least paint for his country.
-This painting served as a political poster for the revolution, and the idea was that people would sympathize with the freedom fighters on this painting.
-It took Delacroix about two months to complete the painting.
-The next he year he sold the painting to the government for three thousand French francs and, in addition, they awarded him a Legion of Honour, the highest French order for merits by military and civilians which was introduced by Napoleon Bonaparte.
-July Revolution: After Napoleon Bonaparte was defeated in 1815, the monarchy was restored in France.
-On July 25, 1830, King Charles X signed four public announcements that were unfavorable to the common people.
-These announcements included the end of press freedom and a new voting system that favored the higher classes in society.
-On July 27, 1830, the citizens of Paris started the July revolution (also called the Second French Revolution) against King Charles X. The civil war lasted three days, and on August 2, 1830, Charles X officially abdicated.
-His successor was Louis-Philippe, the cousin of Charles X, who became the new king (until he was brought down in the Third French Revolution in 1848).

 0 Comments